nuxt/http/docs/README.md

 ✓ Exposes `setToken` function to `$http` so we can easily and globally set authentication tokens

-✓ Automatically enables `withCredentials` when requesting to base URL

 ✓ Proxy request headers in SSR (Useful for auth)